ID-Auth

 Offline and online modes

-Building this authentication layer on ID and opening it to licensed private/ public service providers is a huge step towards innovation as well as inclusion.
-Online, low-cost, and almost instant authentication will power the rise of an entirely new class of applications and increase trust in the digital economy.
+Building this authentication layer on ID and opening it to licensed private and public service providers is a huge step towards innovation as well as inclusion.
+Online, low-cost, and almost instant authentication will power the rise of an entirely new class of applications and strengthen trust in the digital economy.

-Hard Infrastructure, connectivity & coverage: Procurement of any specialized hardware for authentication can become prohibitively expensive at a national scale.
-This and accessibility constraints can impede the delivery of services in rural, remote areas.
+Hard Infrastructure, Connectivity, and Coverage: Procurement of any specialized hardware for authentication can become prohibitively expensive at a national scale.
+This and accessibility constraints, can impede the delivery of services in rural and remote areas.

 Inclusion & scale: Not all segments of the population can utilise biometrics due to factors such as age or disability.
 Additionally, not everyone possesses the digital proficiency to own or use a mobile phone.
 Overlooking these realities risks excluding these vulnerable groups from accessing vital services.

-Enabling multimodal (via OTP, QR codes, biometrics and face) & offline authentication will solve for inclusion at scale - increasing the coverage of services.
+Enabling multimodal (via OTP, QR codes, biometrics and facial recognition) & offline authentication will solve for inclusion at scale, increasing the coverage of services.

 Data security & privacy: Concerns about the security of data and possible misuse of the shared information.